ashkanans/text-similarity-and-clustering/README.md

 #### 2. Jaccard Similarity Box Plot

-The box plot compares the distribution of Jaccard similarity scores for the three methods:
+The box plot illustrates the distribution of Jaccard similarity scores for the three methods used to detect near-duplicate documents:

-- **Naïve** has a wider range of scores, with a few outliers near 1.0.
+- **Naïve (Brute-force):**
+    - The Jaccard similarity scores show a wide range, indicating variability in how well near-duplicates were identified.
+    - Outliers close to 1.0 represent exact or near-exact matches, while the lower bound highlights some pairs with minimum similarity close to the threshold of 0.8.
+    - This range reflects the comprehensive but computationally intensive nature of brute-force comparison.

+- **LSH (Locality Sensitive Hashing):**
-- **LSH and DataSketch** exhibit a more concentrated range around higher similarity values, reflecting their optimized nature for capturing higher similarities.
+    - The Jaccard similarities are more concentrated around higher values, demonstrating that the algorithm effectively captures document pairs with higher similarity.
+    - The narrower interquartile range (IQR) and higher median compared to the Naïve method suggest more consistent results with fewer extreme variations.

+- **DataSketch (LSH Implementation):**
+    - Similar to LSH, this method produces a focused range of similarity scores but exhibits slightly more spread than LSH, potentially due to differences in implementation or parameter tuning.
+    - The performance is comparable to LSH, highlighting its robustness and computational efficiency in identifying near-duplicates.

 ![Jaccard Similarity Box Plot](files/text_similarity/Jaccard%20Similarity%20Box%20Plot.png)